-Sam McBrayer, Ph.D., an Assistant Professor at UT Southwestern of Pediatrics in the Children’s Medical Center Research Institute at UT Southwestern (CRI), is one of six winners of the 2021 Distinguished Scientist Award, presented by the Sontag Foundation.
+Sam McBrayer, Ph.D., an Assistant Professor at Children’s Medical Center Research Institute at UT Southwestern (CRI) and an Assistant Professor of Pediatrics, is one of six winners of the 2021 Distinguished Scientist Award, presented by the Sontag Foundation.
 The award is given annually to extraordinary scientists with the potential to make a significant impact in the field of brain cancer research.

 “The generous support of the Sontag Foundation will accelerate our research and allow us to pursue innovative, high-yield approaches to studying how altered metabolism promotes brain cancer development and progression.
 It is a true honor to receive the Distinguished Scientist Award and join the remarkable group of past awardees who have made an indelible impact on the brain tumor research field,” said Dr. McBrayer, who is also a member of the Harold C. Simmons Comprehensive Cancer Center.